 Where to Stay in Seoul

 With a population of over 10 million people, Seoul is quite the capital city and with so many different areas, deciding where to stay can be tough!
-We’ve pulled together our top three recommendations below – and if you’re doing your own research we suggest you look to stay in Hongdae, Gangnam, Gwanghwamun or Myeongdong.
-Where to stay in Seoul Korea table:
+We’ve pulled together our top three recommendations for hotels in Seoul below – and if you’re doing your own research we suggest you look to stay in Hongdae, Gangnam, Gwanghwamun or Myeongdong.

 Featuring views of Seoul, this luxury hotel is an easy walk from Samseong Subway Station (Line 2).
 It provides 5-star accommodation with air-conditioned rooms.